-NEW YORK (AP) -- Apple has reportedly repurchased $14 billion of its stock in the two weeks after its first-quarter financials and second-quarter revenue outlook disappointed investors.
+NEW YORK (AP) — Apple has reportedly repurchased $14 billion of its stock in the two weeks after its first-quarter financial results and second-quarter revenue outlook disappointed investors.

-Its shares are up almost 2 percent in premarket trading Friday.
+Its shares rose almost 2 percent in premarket trading Friday.

 An Apple representative didn't immediately respond to an email seeking comment.